merrcury/100-Days-Of-Code/docs/README.md

 **Today's Progress** :
 + Helped Someone Completing Data Science Assignment from Queensland University, Australia.
 + Problems with Sattelite Image is increasing.
 I have started looking at options like QGIS & POwer-Bi.

+## Day 66 : March 12, 2020

+**Today's Progress** :
++ I haven't done crio's assignment.
+So, I finally completed my assignment as per buffer.
++ I have also spend Designing Architecture for PS in Microsoft Open Source Hackathon.
++ This week, I have improved DOC of many open-source libraries.